Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

 the book, I’ll give you your money back.
 Really!!!!!

 This book has been 60 years in the making.
-There are also over a thousand scans, ALL from the

 Introducing: Jack Kirby

+DC comics seemed to be aimed at younger readers, I was growing older and DC was not growing with me.
+Marvel was.
 The difference in writing and plotting between the two companies is demonstrated throughout the book.
-As Marvel developed their

-its title.
+.
 I would keep track of

 the history of each title, listing the series, name changes and anything else